9E4ECDDE/MultiplayerDynamicBonesMod/README.md

 __Todo:__
 * Look over the ingame editor.
-    * Still needs more testing and need to make it not apply changes every frame if you are dragging the slider
+    * Still needs more testing and need to make it not apply changes every frame if you are dragging the slider - Now is every second
 * Make (require restart) options update live
 * In game visulzation of db and dbcs